 Contact our Dedicated Auto Defects Lawyer

 State and federal laws regulate the production and sale of vehicles.
 All vehicle dealerships and manufacturers must follow the regulations issued by NAFTA (National Highway Traffic Safety Administration).
 If the airbag in your vehicle failed to deploy upon impact, you should consider consulting our auto defects legal team.
-The experienced auto defect lawyers of Allen & Scofield Injury Lawyers, LLC will help you identify the applicable regulations that protect you from the harm caused by the vehicle manufacturer or dealer.
+The experienced auto defect lawyers of Graham Scofield Injury Lawyers will help you identify the applicable regulations that protect you from the harm caused by the vehicle manufacturer or dealer.